Filters

 Layout considerations

-Filters may be included in a toolbar and are usually left aligned.
-There may be more than one filter used in a single toolbar, and in some cases, custom filters may make up a full toolbar.
-Filters may also be used alone outside of a toolbar.
+Filters can be included in a toolbar and are usually left aligned.
+There can be more than 1 filter used in a single toolbar, and in some cases, custom filters can make up a full toolbar.
+Filters can also be used alone outside of a toolbar.

 Mobile considerations